thunderbird/send-suite/README.md

 This could be because the sessions are expiring when the backend reloads (which it does automatically when code changes).

 If you're not changing the backend code (and the backend doesn't restart), you might be fine.

+## Building

+To build the frontend run from the root `pnpm build:frontend` This will produce the static assets for deployment.
+It will generate the following directories:

+Web app: `frontend/dist`

+TB extension: `frontend/dist-extension`

+To test the web client locally, you can run
+`cd frontend`
+and `pnpm preview`
+This will create a server on `http://localhost:4173/`

 ## Additional documentation